-net increa for which a cumulatively considerable use of any criteria pollutant the project region is non- Х attainmer it under an applicable Federal mbient air quality standard?
+ne fo esult in a cumulatively considerable et increase of any criteria pollutant or which the project region is non- Х at tainment under an applicable Federal State ambient air quality standard?

 Discussion: The proposed project would not generate criteria air pollutant emissions during construction or operation of the nine proposed single-family homes that would be cumulatively considerable.
 As described in Section 4.3.2 of Appendix A, the proposed project would generate both short-term construction emissions and long-term operational emissions; however, these emissions would be far below the BAAQMD's recommended thresholds of significance.
 The